 Hauling our fist chicken coop home

 Speaking of pets, we do have one hen that has made herself the family pet and farm mascot.
 Her name is Penny; she is a white crested black Polish bantam.
-Traci's mom purchased some of these "fancy" birds in 2015 for Wyatt to show at the county fair.
+Traci's mom purchased some of these "fancy" birds for Wyatt to show at the county fair.
 Penny had an injured neck as a peep and we weren't sure she would survive.
 We managed to get her to eat and drink and nursed her back to health.
 Her neck still isn't "normal" but she is healthy and active!
 The reason that we call her our farm mascot is because whenever we travel to daycare or other school groups, Penny is the star of the show!
 She is funny looking so definitely can draw a crowd plus she has a great temperament and prefers to be around her people!
 Traci is in the process of writing a series of children's books about Penny's experiences to teach kids about farm life.